General Info – summary

 Common names: (Afr) Beesklouklimop, Beesklou-klimop, Vlam-van-die-vlakte, Vlam-van-de Kaap.
 (Eng) Lowveld Bauhinia, Pride Of De Kaap, Pride of De Kaap Bauhinia, Pride-of-de Kaap, Red Bauhinia. (isiZulu) Umdlandlovu, Umvangatane, Usololo.
 (Northern Sotho) Motshiwiriri. (siSwati) Isololo, Kisololo.
 (Tshivenda) Mutswiriri.
 (Xitsonga) Tswiriri.
 N.B.
 De Kaap refers to the valley best seen from Kaapsehoop (close to 1 500m) above sea level.
 The view from here is special.
 Kaapsehoop lies about 30km south-west of Mbombela (Nelspruit) in Mpumalanga – not from the Cape.

 Name derivation: Bauhinianamed after two brothers, Caspar and Jean Bauhin – Swiss botanists in the 16th century.
 Casper sorted out the massive confusion of plant description at the time and produced factual accounts of flowers, stems, leaves, and roots that would aid classification in years to come.
-The twin lobed leaves aid the identification of genus Bauhinia. galpinii named after Dr. E.E.
+The twin lobed leaves aid the identification of genus Bauhinia. galpinii named after Dr E.E.
 Galpin (1858-1941).
 He was a South African bank manager and noted Botanist.
 He travelled extensively in South Africa and Zimbabwe and collected about 16 000 plant specimensThere are several species of the genus Bauhinia in southern Africa.

 Conservation: National Status: L C. Least Concern.
-Assessment: 2005 (W. Foden and L. Potter).
+Assessment: Raimondo et al. (2009).

 Tree

 This plant is usually a multi-stemmed shrub or climber (photo 445) and occasionally a low spreading Tree 3-8m high.
 The powdery Bark is a greyish brown (photo 972).
 Tendrils are absent.
-Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment are visible in photo 969).
+Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment are visible – photo 969).
 The initially hairy Branches are long and whip-like (photo 665 under Leaves).

 Leaves